Powerful statistical inference for nested data using sufficient summary statistics: Discussion

 \section{Discussion}

 In this paper we have provided a review of existing methods to assess the statistical significance of group-level effect sizes in data with nested structure.
 We demonstrated that simply pooling the data of all subjects is not a valid approach.
-In contrast, the naive summary-statistic approach of performing a paired t-test on subject-level effect sizes is valid.
-However, it has suboptimal statistical power.
-With the inverse-variance-weighted sufficient-summary-statistic approach and Stouffer's method, we discussed two general strategies that combine the simplicity and low complexity of `naive' approaches with higher statistical power by using prior knowledge about the distributions and variances of the subject-level effect sizes.
+The naive summary-statistic approach of performing a paired t-test on subject-level effect sizes is valid, but has suboptimal statistical power.
+With the {sufficient-summary-statistic} approach and Stouffer's method, we discussed two general strategies that combine the simplicity and low complexity of `naive' approaches with higher statistical power by using prior knowledge about the distributions and variances of the subject-level effect sizes.
 The benefit of these two strategies over the `naive' approaches was demonstrated in a set of simulations.
+Note that the degree of improvement due to using sufficient summary statistics depends on the number of trials per subject vs. the number of subjects.
+Therefore, differing observations can be found in the literature \citep[e.g.,][]{Beckmann2003,Mumford2009}.

 The simulations as well as the presented real-data analysis also highlighted the necessity to account for between-subject variances through a random-effects analysis.
-A failure to do so results in underestimated p-values and significant, but non-existing spurious effects.
+A failure to do so results in underestimated p-values and the spurious detection of non-existing effects.
 Stouffer's method is a fixed-effects analysis, and thus provides a valid group-level test only if the assumption of zero between-subjects variance can be theoretically justified.
-In most practical cases, this is not the case \cite{Holmes1998,Field2003,stephan2009bayesian,Schmidt2009,allefeld2016valid}.
-We thus recommend the use of the inverse-variance-weighting approach when the number of subjects is modest and the subject-wise variances can be reliably estimated.
+In most practical cases, this is not the case \citep{Holmes1998,Field2003,stephan2009bayesian,Schmidt2009,allefeld2016valid}.
+We thus recommend the use of the {sufficient-summary-statistic} approach when the number of subjects is modest and the subject-wise variances can be reliably estimated.

-Importantly, while we here only considered data with two nesting levels, both Stouffer's method and the inverse-variance-weighted approach naturally extend to hierarchies with arbitrary numbers of levels.
+Importantly, while we here only considered data with two nesting levels, both Stouffer's method and the {sufficient-summary-statistic} approach naturally extend to hierarchies with arbitrary numbers of levels.
 For example, p-values derived from individual subjects of a study, e.g., using Stouffer's method, can again be combined at a higher level to test for consistent effects across multiple studies.
 In a similar way, group-level effects with variances derived from subject-level samples through Eq.~\eqref{eq:z_weightedmean} can be further combined into a higher-level average with known variance.